northmatt/northmatt.github.io/src/Flappy ML.md

 projectOrganization::
 projectTeam:: None
 projectWorkRole:: Lead Programmer
-projectWorkDescSmall:: Trained a neural network with reinforcement learning to play the game and compete with the player. projectWorkDescSmall:: Used PyTorch with CUDA and Unity ML Agents libraries for training the network. projectWorkDescLarge:: Trained a neural network with reinforcement learning to play the game and compete with the player. projectWorkDescLarge:: Used PyTorch with CUDA and Unity ML Agents libraries for training the network. projectWorkDescLarge:: Used Tensorboard for viewing realtime training information.
+projectWorkDescSmall:: Trained a neural network with reinforcement learning. projectWorkDescSmall:: Used PyTorch with CUDA for training the network. projectWorkDescLarge:: Trained a neural network with reinforcement learning to play the game and compete with the player. projectWorkDescLarge:: Used PyTorch with CUDA and Unity ML Agents libraries for training the network. projectWorkDescLarge:: Used Tensorboard for viewing realtime training information.